stephencdevaney/TTU_CS5384_Logic_for_Computer_Scientists/README.md

 		command line arguments

 ## Extra Files Information
-	run.sh:
 	run.sh: is a bash script file that will unzip and install minisat-2.2.0.tar.gz.
 If you would like it to run a different version then you will need to modify it. minisat-2.2.0.tar.gz: student obtained version of minisat for the project